alennemann/alennemann.github.io/README.md

 # alennemann.github.io
-Final Project for my class at CSM.
+Final Project for CSM by Alinando Lennemann
-Alinando Lennemannn